 Since our weather is very unpredictable, and I never really know what our early spring will be like, I have moved the schedule for the cabbage family plants about 2-4 weeks later.
 This gives me a bit more time if our spring does not come at the usual time as expected, and I get better results.

-Another good option is to start cold weather crops on schedule but in winter sowing instead of indoors.
-This way they are already out in the elements and will germinate according to the weather.
+Another good option is to start cold-weather crops on schedule but in winter sowing instead of indoors.
+This way, they are already out in the elements and will germinate according to the weather.

 Not all plants we might grow are on the chart, only the main crops from a plant family.
 So if you also grow Brussels sprouts and shallots, start them with other brassicas or onions.
 Compare the seed starting and planting out dates on your seed package and add them where you see fit.

-Starting time for nightshade family plants
+Seed starting time for nightshade family plants

 If you start your seeds before or right at the edge of the 10-hour day, they will grow very slowly and there is a danger that they become spindly.
 Spindly and weak seedlings, for the most part, are no good.
 They do recover after being transplanted, but that takes time, precious time that a short-growing season gardener does not have.

-Some plants do need longer to germinate, so for example start ground cherries earlier.
+Some plants do need longer to germinate, so, for example, start ground cherries earlier.

 Remember, the important date is the planting out day on the schedule, it is what we are aiming for.
 If you are not sure about the weather, start a week or two later; in this case, if you have to wait longer, the seedling will not overgrow.

-Seedlings that are at a stage where they are almost putting forth buds are just right.
+Seedlings at a stage where they are almost putting forth buds are just right.
 The roots are still young and will adapt easily to the new location, and the plant is ready to grow and produce a lot of fruit.
 Read more about when to start tomatoes here.

-By the way, if you can’t wait, start a plant or two early and give it the best conditions possible indoors.
+If you can’t wait, start a plant or two early and give it the best conditions possible indoors.
 This way you can have really early tomatoes.
 Read more about growing tomatoes indoors.

-Starting time for cucurbits family plants
+Seed starting time for cucurbits family plants

 Cucumbers can be sprouted to give them a head start and planted directly into the garden or greenhouse.

-Print your own seed starting schedule
+Free printable seed starting schedule

 If your last frost dates are the same as ours, choose the second picture with the dates on it.